nus-cs2103-AY2021S2/ip/docs/pages/introduction.md

 # What is Elaina

-> Elaina is the ultimate personal assistant chatbot.
+Elaina is the ultimate personal assistant chatbot that can boost your productivity.
+It runs on all major Desktop Operating Systems.

 ![Hero](/Ui.png)